moj-analytical-services/intro_r_training_extension/README.md

 4. You have cloned this repository (instructions are in the Analytical Platform User Guidance if you follow step 1 [here](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio))
-5. You have installed the required packages by entering the following commands in the Console window in RStudio (after following step 4, above): `install.packages("renv")` followed by `renv::restore()` and enter 'y' if the Console asks you any questions such as `Would you like to activate this project before restore?
-[Y/n]`
+5. Set up {renv} and installed the required packages using the following steps:
+       * Run `install.packages("renv")`.
+       * Run `renv::restore()`.
+You will informed that project is not activated and given several options.
+Select the option to `Activate the project and use the project library` (exact wording my differ).
+The set-up will take some time.
+       * Run `renv::restore()` again to install the required packages repsonding `y` when prompted.

 If you have any problems with the above please get in touch with the course organisers or ask for help on either the